1974 Anti-Ahmadiyya riots: Background

-One of the major controversial differences between Ahmadiyya Muslim Community and mainstream Sunni and Shia Muslims is their different interpretations of Khatam an-Nabiyyin.
-Sunni and Shia Muslims are awaiting the coming of the Mahdi and the Second Coming of Jesus, reject the claims of Mirza Ghulam Ahmad whom Ahmadis believe to be the Promised Messiah and Mahdi.
-The Ahmadiyya Muslim Community was a vocal proponent of the Pakistan Movement and were actively engaged with the Muslim league, having strong relations with many prominent Muslim Leaguers and were opposed to the Congress-backed Jamaat-e-Islami and Majlis-e-Ahrar-ul-Islam.
-In 1974, the students of Nishtar Medical College had an altercation with Ahmadis at the Rabwah Railway Station.
-This event turned into a massive and violent anti-Ahmadiyya riot resulting in many casualties among Ahmadis and destruction to Ahmadiyya property.
+The major religious controversy differences between the Ahmadiyya and mainstream Sunni and Shia Muslims is the Ahmadiyya's interpretations of Khatam an-Nabiyyin (seal of the prophethood).
+Orthodox Muslims consider Ahmadiyya's interpretations blasphemous.
+Sunni and Shia Muslims are awaiting the coming of the Mahdi and the Second Coming of Jesus and reject the claims of Mirza Ghulam Ahmad whom Ahmadis believe to be the Promised Messiah and Mahdi.
+The Ahmadiyya were a vocal proponent of the Pakistan Movement and was actively engaged with the Muslim League, having strong relations with many prominent Muslim Leaguers and were opposed by Jamaat-e-Islami and Majlis-e-Ahrar-ul-Islam.